-Notes: Reading across the figure in columns from top to bottom, starting from the left, observations are ferrous metals; electric power; chemicals; machinery; fuels; wood, pulp, and paper; construction materials; the food industry; the light industry.
+Sources and Notes.
+Reading across the figure in columns from top to bottom, starting from the left, observations are ferrous metals; electric power; chemicals; machinery; fuels; wood, pulp, and paper; construction materials; the food industry; the light industry.
+Sources are as Figure 6.
 The change in hidden inflation is the annual average for 1981 to 1987 subtracted from the annual average for 1951 to 1970; the latter is computed from the source.